 A retired English couple heard a loud crash at their home and rushed outside to find out what the damage was and where it came from.

-Thinking there had been an accident on the road, Keith and Ruth Mead were surprised (to say the least) when no damage was found.
+Thinking there had been an accident on the road, Keith and Ruth Mead where surprised (to say the least) when no damage was found.

 Until they looked up.

-A sizeable hole in their roof was noticed, and the culprit?
+A sizable hole in their roof was noticed and the culprit?
 A chunk of frozen excrement dropped from a passenger jet flying over the house.

-The 17cm, 450g block of ice hurtled hundreds of metres before it made its home in the roof of Keith and Ruth Mead who struggled to think of what to write on their claim form.
+The 17cm, 450g block of ice hurtled thousands of feet before it made its home in the roof of Keith and Ruth Mead who struggled to think of what to write on their claim form.

 “It would be from the plane's toilets, it was yellow and brown in colour.
 Falling down all that way, it would quickly freeze before it reached the ground.